aws/aws-sdk-net/README.md

 ## SDK Change Log

-The change log for the SDK can be found in the [SDK.CHANGELOG.md](https://github.com/aws/aws-sdk-net/blob/master/SDK.CHANGELOG.md) file.
+The change log for the SDK can be found in the [SDK.CHANGELOG.ALL.md](https://github.com/aws/aws-sdk-net/blob/master/SDK.CHANGELOG.ALL.md) file.
+Change logs divided up by year can be found in the [changelogs folder](https://github.com/aws/aws-sdk-net/tree/master/changelogs).

 ## Maintenance and support for SDK major versions